Stress management tips & techniques

 Our brain is a recording of the past.

-As we all follow our own pattern, we also have thoughts about the past.
+As we all follow our own patterns, we also have thoughts about the past.
 Thoughts that are connected to people and things, that are connected to places and time.
 These thoughts are also connected to emotions.

 So we wake up every day with emotions from the past and turn off a pattern with recurring - often the same - emotions.
 This means that a lot of people get up with negative emotions that cause stress.
 We sing the same song every day, and we keep these negative emotions in our bodies.